Cancel anytime

 Positioning

-Lincoln Electric is positioned as a premium supplier known for quality, innovation, and extensive distribution network.
-They maintain a strong brand reputation and customer loyalty.
+Lincoln Electric is positioned as a premium provider of welding solutions, known for its quality, innovation, and technical expertise.
+They have a strong brand reputation and extensive distribution network.

 Total Addressable Market (TAM)